mitushaa/InternshipChallenge2020/README.md

 # Recommender System using Python
-My Project Description:
+My Project Description:<br>
+The goal of my project is to show the capabilities of a Recommendation Engine.
+I'll be introducing following things:
+1. Recommendation System Using collaborative filtering with Python
+2. Recommendation System Using Content Based System with Python
+3. Recommendation System Using Hybrid Recommender with Python (Optional)
+4. Context Aware Recommender System using Python(Optional)

 ## E-commerce Dataset:
-* Wayfair Data
+* Online Retail Data Set

 ## Technologies Used:
 * Python
 * PySpark
+* Tensorflow
+* Neo4j for Graphs
 * Keras

+## Project Report
+ Project Report-

+## Use Case Report
+Use Case

+## Implementation

 ## What is a Recommendation System?
 A recommender system or a recommendation system (sometimes replacing '_system_' with a synonym such as platform or engine) is a subclass of information filtering system that seeks to predict the "_rating_" or "_preference_" a user would give to an item- _Wikipedia_